SirSaleh/Portfolio/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy the project to the github pages
+## How to Use This Portfolio for Yourself

-You can find the nextjs.yml file in the .github/workflows directory, which contains GitHub actions to build the Next.js application and deploy it on GitHub Pages.
-Feel free to fork the project for your own use or to make contributions.
+You can find the nextjs\.yml file in the \.github/workflows directory, which contains GitHub actions to build the Next.js application and deploy it on GitHub Pages.
+Feel free to fork this project to create your own portfolio.
+It's completely free, but giving credit to my username and starring this repo would be appreciated.

+**Note**: After forking this repository, GitHub Actions will not automatically be active.
+To activate the actions, follow these steps:

+1. Fork the project.
+2. In the forked project, go to the repository settings and select the Actions tab.
+3. In the Actions tab, click the "Enable" button.
+4. In the settings page, go to the Pages tab and ensure the Source dropdown is set to Actions.